About Speaking Resume Get in touch

 The design philosophy that shaped everything

-My view was different: VerifiMe needed to get out of customers' way.
-Most people would interact with the consumer side rarely — once to verify, occasionally to share.
 The product's job wasn't to be memorable.
 It was to be invisible enough that users could complete what their service provider needed, without friction or confusion, and move on.
 The portal would almost run itself if the consumer journey worked.

 That reframe — from product as destination to product as infrastructure — shaped the three consumer-facing decisions below, and required some convincing to land.

-The problems
+The challenges

-The entry point wasn't trustworthy.
-A generic VerifiMe email asking users to hand over identity documents was raising suspicion, not confidence.
 The team's instinct was to improve the email.
-I argued it was the wrong mechanism entirely — and that we should replace it with provider-specific invite codes embedded in channels users already trusted.
-That was a bigger call than it sounds: it meant the service provider's channel, not VerifiMe's, became the onboarding surface.
+I argued it was the wrong mechanism entirely, and that we should replace it — it shouldn't come from us in the first place.
+I suggested we replace this with provider-specific invite codes embedded in channels users already trusted.
+It meant the service provider's channel, not VerifiMe's, became the onboarding surface.
 VerifiMe became infrastructure behind a familiar interaction rather than a brand asking for trust from cold.

 Account creation was front-loading friction.
-Early customers made clear that requiring wallet setup before a first verification — before they'd experienced any reason to want one — was the wrong order.
+Early customers also made clear that requiring wallet setup before a first verification — before they'd experienced any reason to want one — was the wrong order.
 Making it optional raised legitimate concerns about data security and future re-engagement.
 I worked through those with the team, made the case, and once resolved the confirmation screen became a soft prompt rather than a gate.
 Users who saw the value opted in.
 Those who didn't, weren't blocked.

-The sharing step was invisible.
-In a prototype, users can see what's coming — in the real product, context disappears.
-Users completed verification and stopped, waiting or trying to log back in, with no signal that there was still something to do.
-Sharing — the whole point of the product — felt like a separate task for later.
 Folding the permission grant into the verification confirmation screen fixed it: the product's value was present at the moment of completion, not surfaced afterward as a follow-up.
 One interaction instead of two.
 Drop-off and support requests both decreased significantly.

 2. Entity verification couldn't be solved with better UX copy